 A settlement agreement is a contract and so should include all of the ingredients of a contract in order to be binding on the parties.
 These are:-

-- Parties – consider what parties are intended to be part of the settlement and that the parties are properly identified.
+- Parties – consider what parties are intended to be a part of the settlement and ensure that they are properly identified.
 Where this is a group of companies, the definition of parties should confirm the correct entity or entities which are bound by the settlement agreement.
-You should consider whether a party should (and is able to) settle claims on behalf of its parent company and subsidiaries too, or should they be parties to the agreement?
-If the matter involves a company in liquidation/administration, you should consider whether the liquidator/administrator should also be a party.
+You should consider whether a party should (and is able to) settle claims on behalf of its parent company and subsidiaries too, or whether they should be added as a party to the settlement agreement.
+If the matter involves a company in liquidation / administration, you should consider whether the liquidator / administrator should also be a party to the settlement agreement.

-- Obligations – consider what each party is agreeing to do.
-E.g. pay a certain sum of money by a certain date or do a certain thing.
-Where a party is required to do something, consider whether this is within the parties’ power to fulfil.
+- Obligations – consider what each party is agreeing to do e.g. pay a certain sum of money by a certain date or do a certain thing.
+Where a party is required to do something, consider whether this is within the power of the relevant party to fulfil.

 - The scope of settlement – it is vital to carefully consider and set out exactly what is being settled and ensure this is clearly described in the settlement agreement.
 A range of possible options include settling: